iamdave86/angular-calendar/README.md

 ## Build

 1. Go to the project's root directory.
-2. Run `npm build` to build the project.
+2. Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.